 There is a mountain of data that exists showing that it is highly improbable for anyone or anything to consistently outperform a buy and hold investment strategy using any type of market timing strategy.

-So the question becomes, if the data overwhelmingly supports a buy and hold investment strategy over market timing, then why do so many individual and professional investors still believe they can time the market successfully over long periods?
+The data overwhelmingly supports a buy and hold investment strategy over market timing.
+So why do so many individual and professional investors still believe they can time the market successfully over long periods?
 Absent insider information or market manipulation, I’m convinced that it is simply human nature.

 Emotions vs Logic